 The Why and How Behind Shocking Your Pool

 You can also use your nose to detect when shocking might be necessary.
-Remember how we said that smelling chlorine is usually a sign that you don’t have enough in your pool?
+Remember how I said smelling chlorine is usually a sign that you don’t have enough in your pool?
 That applies here.
 If you smell a strong chlorine smell, you’re smelling chloramines, which means you need to add chlorine as a shock treatment to get rid of contaminants in the water.

-Other Chemicals You Need for a Clean, Safe Pool
+Other Pool Chemicals You Need

 Clarifier and Flocculant

 Some water used to fill pools may contain high levels of metals.
 It’s not usually a problem until it starts staining your pool, giving it an unsightly rust-colored hue.
-A metal sequestrant does precisely what its name suggests: sequesters, or separates, the metals from the water by attaching itself to them so they won’t stain your pool surfaces.
+A metal sequestrant does precisely what its name suggests: it sequesters, or separates, the metals from the water by attaching itself to them so they won’t stain your pool surfaces.